Manchu language: Number

+Note that the final consonant -n is normally lost before the plural suffixes: ahūn "elder brother" – ahūta "elder brothers"; the final -i is likewise lost in jui "son" – juse "sons".

+In addition, plurality can be expressed by the addition of some words meaning "all" or "many", such as geren (geren niyalma "all/many men/persons"), by the addition of words meaning "kind" or "class" (gurgu jergi "various wild animals", baita hacin "various affairs"), or by reduplication (jalan "generation, world" – jalan jalan "generations, worlds").

 Cases

 Manchu has five cases, which are marked by particles: nominative, accusative, genitive, dative-locative, and ablative.
 The particles can be written with the noun to which they apply or separately.
 They do not obey the rule of vowel harmony but are also not truly postpositions.

 Nominative

 One of the principal syntactic cases, it is used for the subject of a sentence and has no overt marking.

 Accusative

 (be): one of the principal syntactic cases, it indicates participants/direct object of a sentence.
-Direct objects sometimes also take the nominative.
-It is commonly felt that the marked accusative has a definite sense, like using a definite article in English.
 It is written separate from the word that it follows.
-The accusative can be used in the following ways: